Laverna/laverna/README.md

 ## Tools

-On the front-end this project uses JavaScript and the [Marionette JS](http://marionettejs.com/) framework while [Node JS](https://nodejs.org/en/), [Bower](https://bower.io/), and [Gulp.js](http://gulpjs.com/) are used on the back-end.
-The test runner used is [karma](https://karma-runner.github.io/1.0/index.html) however, contributors are free to utilize whatever testing tools they desire.
+On the front-end this project uses JavaScript and the [Marionette JS](http://marionettejs.com/) framework while [Node JS](https://nodejs.org/en/), and [Gulp.js](http://gulpjs.com/) are used on the back-end.
+The test runner is [tape](https://github.com/substack/tape).

 ## Installation